memgraph/docs/docs2/configuration/configuration-settings.md

 configuration file, in a file pointed to by the `MEMGRAPH_CONFIG` environment variable or by passing arguments on the command line.

+When working with Memgraph Platform Docker image, you should pass configuration flags inside of environment variables.

+For example, you can start the MemgraphDB Docker image with `docker run memgraph/memgraph --bolt-port=7687 --log-level=TRACE`, but you should start Memgraph Platform with `docker run -p 7687:7687 -p 7444:7444 -p 3000:3000 -e MEMGRAPH="--bolt-port=7687 --log-level=TRACE" memgraph/memgraph-platform`.

 Each configuration setting is in the form: `--setting-name=value` .

 You can check the current configuration by using the following query (privilege level `CONFIG` is required):
 ```opencypher
 SHOW CONFIG;
 ```